 How to Make Paper Cloth – a Tutorial

-“Paper cloth” is a very unscientific term for combining scraps of papers on fabric.
+“Paper cloth” is the very unscientific term for combining scraps of papers on top of fabric.
 It creates a sturdy new material that you can sew, cut, collage and play with.
-I’ve seen it here and there, but thought you needed a little tutorial to get you stated.
-You glue small pieces of paper onto a larger sheet of fabric and then cover it with a silk paper!
-My papers are mostly recycled from gift wrappings.
-I will describe how I did mine, there are lots of ways you can do yours different.
-No rules, just glue glue glue!
+I’ve seen it here and there, but thought we needed a little tutorial to get us stated.

-Tutorial on Paper Cloth (Photo by iHanna - Hanna Andersson)
+A tutorial on How to Make Paper Cloth by iHanna (Copyright Hanna Andersson)

-Let’s go through how to do it and then start playing!
+Let’s go through what to use, how to create the material and then start playing!

 Stuff you’ll need when making Paper Cloth